Skip to main content

 Targeted Drug Therapy for Cervical Cancer

 Some targeted therapy drugs, for example, monoclonal antibodies, work in more than one way to control cancer cells and may also be considered immunotherapy because they boost the immune system.
+Different types of targeted drug therapy can be used to treat cervical cancer.

 Antibody-drug conjugates

-Tisotumab vedotin-tftv (Tivdak): This ADC has an antibody that targets tissue-factor (TF) protein on cancer cells.
-It acts like a homing signal by attaching to the TF protein bringing the chemo directly to the cancer cell.
-It can be used to treat cervical cancer that has spread (metastasized) to another part of the body or come back after initial treatment (recurred), typically after at least 2 other drug treatments have been tried.
-This drug is given in a vein (IV).
+This ADC has an antibody that targets tissue-factor (TF) protein on cancer cells.
+It brings the chemo drug, monomethyl auristatin E (MMAE), directly to the cancer cell.
+Tisotumab vedotin can be used by itself to treat late-stage cervical cancer that has recurred, after initial chemo treatment.
+This drug is given in a vein (IV) typically once every 3 weeks.

 More information about targeted therapy